jhoff/blade-vue-directive/README.md

 }
 ```

-Then all you need to do is add the new provider to the providers array of `config/app.php`:
+For Laravel 5.5 and later, the package will automatically register.
+If you're using Laravel before 5.5, then you need to add the provider to the providers array of `config/app.php`.

 ```php
   'providers' => [